CSCE315-F22-Taele/Team-53-Project_3/README.md

 ### To run only backend:
 1. Run command `npm run server`
 2. Go to http://localhost:5000 or given port.
-3. get the test and check its running: http://localhost:3000/api/test
+3. To test if properly ran: http://localhost:5000/api/test

 ### To run only frontend:
 1. Run command `npm run client`
 2. Go to http://localhost:3000 or given port.

 ### If you run into errors:
-1. download all packages
+1. Download all packages.
-2. reinstall npm (`npm install`)
+2. Reinstall npm (`npm install`)
 3. `npm -i`